grafana/grafana/contribute/style-guides/documentation-style-guide.md

 **Exceptions:**

-* When referring to a configuration or settings used by technologies outside the Grafana project, prefer the original name to avoid confusion.
+* When referring to a configuration or settings used by third-party libraries och technologies outside the Grafana project, prefer the original name to avoid confusion.

   For example, use "master" when referring to the default Git branch.